Two-Stage Learning of Stabilizing Neural Controllers via Zubov Sampling and Iterative Domain Expansion: Methods

-\textbf{Verification Schemes:} Compared to discrete-time systems, where the final verification is performed on the discrete Lyapunov condition $\Delta V(x) = V(g(x, u(x)) - V(x) < 0$ through domain.
+\textbf{Evaluation Schemes:} Compared to discrete-time systems, where the final verification is performed on the discrete Lyapunov condition $\Delta V(x) = V(g(x, u(x)) - V(x) < 0$ through domain.
 Continuous-time systems require formally verifying the Jacobian vector product~\eqref{eq:thm_violation}.
-These many multiplications are a big challenge for current verifiers since it is hard to bound multiplication well with a linear relaxation.
+The large number of multiplications is challenging for current verifiers since it is hard to bound multiplication well with a linear relaxation.
 Therefore, even with the strongest verification tool, verification is hard to scale to higher dimensions due to bound tightness issues.
-We thus define three verification schemes we considered.
-As system dimensionality increases, we must rely increasingly more on empirical checks. \begin{enumerate} \item \textbf{Formal Verification:} This scheme implies the condition in theorem~\eqref{thm:forward_invariance} is formally verified throughout the domain with a verifier. \item \textbf{Empirical PGD Verification:} In this scheme, we used a strong PGD attack to attempt finding counterexamples of the condition in theorem~\eqref{thm:forward_invariance}.
-If counterexamples are not found, we say the empirical PGD verification succeeds. \item \textbf{Monte-Carlo Trajectory Verification:} In this scheme, we randomly sample trajectories from the sublevel set $V^{\leq c_2}$ and determine whether the trajectories converge to the desired equilibrium. \end{enumerate}
+We thus define three evaluation schemes we considered.
+As system dimensionality increases, we must rely increasingly more on empirical checks. \begin{enumerate}[wide, labelwidth=!, labelindent=0pt, topsep=3pt] \item \textbf{Formal Verification:} This scheme implies the condition in theorem~\eqref{thm:forward_invariance} is formally verified throughout the domain with a verifier. \item \textbf{PGD Evaluation:} In this scheme, we use a strong PGD attack to attempt finding counterexamples of the condition in theorem~\eqref{thm:forward_invariance}.
+If counterexamples are not found, we say the empirical PGD evaluation succeeds. \item \textbf{Trajectory Evaluation:} In this scheme, we randomly sample trajectories from the sublevel set $V^{\leq c_2}$ and determine whether the trajectories converge to the desired equilibrium. \end{enumerate}

 We can notice that these schemes are more and more empirical but are also more and more scalable to higher dimensional systems.
 The formal verification scheme, even though it is the strongest verification and can imply the other two schemes, can be hard to scale up.
-The empirical PGD verification can scale up better, but still fails on our hardest 12-dimensional system.
-However, the Monte-Carlo trajectory verification can be easily scaled up to any dimension.
+The empirical PGD evaluation can scale up better, but still fails on our hardest 12-dimensional system.
+However, the trajectory based evaluation can be easily scaled up to any dimension.
 While this sampling approach provides no formal guarantees, several previous works utilize this technique to validate the learned controller~\citep{zeng2024data,dawson2022safe,yang2023approximate}.